All Episodes

 And so he didn't.

-So we sort of came out of lockdown and COVID a bit before everyone else.
+And then I went to, so we sort of came out of lockdown and COVID a bit before everyone else.

-And I remember going to France skiing and they were arresting people for not wearing masks on the chairlift.
+And I remember going to France, skiing, and they were arresting people for not wearing masks on the chairlift.

-And you're like, yes, serious.
+And you're like, are you serious?

-And, you know, so, you know, but anyway, I quite.
+And, you know, so, you know, but anyway, I quite, but the, the, so different places move at different speeds, I suppose.

-i sort of quite like the sort of hypocrisy thing the the functioning hypocrisy aspect of london but people in the country were much more policing of each other and much more respectful of the orders.
+But people in the country were much more policing of each other and much more respectful of the orders.

-I don't know about, I managed to ignore it.
+Well, I don't know about, I managed to ignore it.

 Yeah, those clippers.